vPeteWalker/EraWithMSSQL/deploy_mssql_era/deploy_mssql_era.rst

 Deploying MS SQL with Era
 -------------------------

-**In this lab you will create a MSSQL Software Profile, and use Era to deploy a new MSSQL Database Server.**
+**In this lab you will create a MSSQL Software Profile, and use Era to deploy a new MSSQL database server.**